js8544/vscode-prompt-runner/doc/prompt-file.md

 Anything between the \`context\` is retrieved from a search engine and is not a part of the conversation with the user.
 Today's date is ${new Date().toISOString()}
 ```

-### Prompt Chaining and Multi-shot Reasoning (TODO)
+### Prompt Chaining and Multi-shot Reasoning
+This is where the magic of AI agents come in.
 You can include the result of running a prompt in another prompt using the `eval` helper.
 This can be used to implement prompt chaining and multi-shot reasoning.
 ```yaml
 ---
 provider: openai